PedroBarbosa/VETA/README.md

 ## Scores annotation

 Currently, hg19 version is used, as some tools do not provide scores for the latest genome build.
 We apply a combination of VEP, dbNSFP and vcfanno to annotate variants with the scores.
-We expect to release in a near future a simple web application to distance users from the cumbersome process of running the tools and/or annotating VCFs with the scores.

 ---
 List of tools available (more will be continuosly added)